emabistar/BioEticket/README.md

   - Create an account with azure
   - Setting Azure SQL server
   - Swapping database connection string from local to azure one
-  - setting app azure app service
+  - setting up azure app service
   - Deploying your app to azure